 A new government initiative lets kids become an 'MP for a week' in a computer game simulation of the same name.

-Parliament launches its own sim game this month, with Commons Speaker John Bercow claiming that Article continues below
+Parliament launches its own sim game this month, with Commons Speaker John Bercow claiming that MP for a Week is aiming to teach 11 to 14-year-olds what political life (and the day-to-day of a backbencher) in Britain is really like.

 MP for a Week uses footage of the Commons chamber and a number of interviews with politicians such as comedic Lib Dem Lembit Opik, Labour's Natascha Engel, and Conservative Adam Afriyie.